MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

 ### Configure Branch policies

 In this demo, you will learn and understand ....

 ### Work with GitHub Desktop

 In this demo, you will learn and understand ....

 ### Use Cherry Pick

 In this demo, you will learn and understand ....

 ### Fork with Azure DevOps

 In this demo, you will learn and understand ....

 ### Work with Git LFS (Git Large File Storage)

 In this demo, you will learn and understand ....

 ### Generate changelog automatically

 In this demo, you will learn and understand ....

 ### Explore and implement Git hooks

 In this demo, you will learn and understand ....

 ### Using VFS (Virtual File System) for Git

 In this demo, you will learn and understand ....

 ### Purge repository data

 In this demo, you will learn and understand ....

 ### Manage releases with GitHub Repos

 In this demo, you will learn and understand ....

 ### Automate release notes with GitHub

 In this demo, you will learn and understand ....

+### Using Git Flow branching strategy

+In this demo, you will learn and understand ....

 **[⬆ back to top](#mastering-microsoft-devops-solutions-get-certified)**